RobertFacundo/shopify-practice/README.md

-# Shopify Practice — Jewelry Commerce
+# Shopify Practice — Bijou

 A custom Shopify storefront built from Shopify's Skeleton Theme to practice and demonstrate professional Shopify theme development.

-This project is being developed as a hands-on Shopify learning project, with a focus on theme architecture, ecommerce UX, Shopify APIs, performance, accessibility, and maintainable frontend development.
+This project was developed as a hands-on Shopify learning project, with a focus on theme architecture, ecommerce UX, Shopify APIs, responsive frontend development, and maintainable theme development.

-> **Status:** 🚧 In development
+> **Status:** ✅ Completed

 ---

 ## 🎯 Project Goals

-The goal of this project is to build a small but complete Shopify storefront while following a workflow similar to a real-world Shopify development project.
+The goal of this project was to build a complete Shopify storefront while following a workflow similar to a real-world Shopify development project.

-The project will explore:
+The project focused on:

 * Shopify theme architecture
 * Liquid